 Mr. Schwartz served under U.S. Attorney Rudolph Giuliani as the Chief of the Criminal Division in the Southern District of New York.
 In that post, he had responsibility for overseeing prosecutions related to financial and business fraud, organized crime, narcotics, and other types of criminal activity.

 Mr. Schwartz has served as a trial lawyer, corporate advisor and CEO of a private company and a unit of a public company.
 For more than 30 years, he has managed complex investigations, prosecutions and security assessments, and provided sophisticated investigative services to a wide array of clients.
 Mr. Schwartz is currently the chairman of Guidepost Solutions and serves on the board of HMS Holdings Corp.
 (NASDAQ:HMSY) where he is Chairman of the Compliance Committee and a member of its Audit Committee.
-He is also Chairman of the Board of Kadmon Corporation, LLC and is on the Board of Directors of the Stuyvesant High School Alumni Association.
+He is also on the Board of Directors of the Stuyvesant High School Alumni Association.

 SELECT PROFESSIONAL EXPERIENCE